 Step 1.
 Generate a DMARC record

-A DMARC record is a short snippet to be published to the DNS to instruct the email service provider how to handle an incoming email, depending on SPF and DKIM check results.
+A DMARC record is a short snippet to be published to the DNS to instruct the email service provider how to handle an incoming email that fails authentication, depending on SPF and DKIM check results.
 Here is a more detailed explanation on this topic: Getting Started With DMARC.
 However, it's not required to fully understand it here.

 To generate a DMARC record for your company domain to be protected, log in to the DMARCLY dashboard.
 The go to: DNS Records -> Publish DMARC Record, simply copy the snippet highlighted on the page in orange.
 Here is a screenshot of an example snippet: